CodingItWrong/outsidein.dev/book/react/6-writing-data.md

     Number of calls: 1
 ```

-The function didn't receive the argument it expected: it wanted "Sushi Place", but it didn't receive any arguments.
-To pass the restaurant name, first we're going to need to set up a state item for the name:
+Now the `createRestaurant` function is successfully called—note the "Number of calls: 1".
+The problem is that the function didn't receive the argument it expected: it wanted "Sushi Place", but it didn't receive any arguments.

+To pass the restaurant name to `createRestaurant`, first we're going to need to set up a state item to track that name:

 ```diff
 +import {useState} from 'react';